idcrook/idcrook.github.io/_posts/2018-06-10-macOS-Emacs-26-display-line-numbers-and-me.md

 (add-hook 'neo-after-create-hook (lambda () (display-line-numbers-mode -1)))
 ```

-Nope.
-Got the same error!  _What is going on?_ ...looking in the `*Messages*` buffer:
+_Nope.
+Got the same error!
+What is going on?
+...looking further at the error in the `*Messages*` buffer...

 ```text
 run-hook-with-args: Wrong number of arguments: (lambda nil (display-line-numbers-mode -1)), 1
 ```

 OK.
 This might be a helpful clue?
-The function being called is `run-hook-with-args`, but my `hook` functions didn't expect any arguments.  __**Some more googling**__ The emacs manual says that `run-hook-with-args` is a less common way to implement hooks.
-Tracing `neo-after-create-hook` in the `neotree.el` source I arrived at:
+The function being called is `run-hook-with-args`, but my `hook` functions didn't expect any arguments.

+__**Some more googling**__

+The emacs manual says that `run-hook-with-args` is a less common way to implement hooks.
+Tracing `neo-after-create-hook` into the `neotree.el` source I arrived at:

 ```emacs-lisp
 (run-hook-with-args 'neo-after-create-hook '(window))